 Consultation takes place on an ongoing basis with staff, administrators, the Division's collaborative organizations, school personnel, case managers, psychiatrists, and/or other collateral sources.
+During the Residential rotation, multidisciplinary treatment teams meet regularly to discuss client care.
 Onsite consultation at the Highridge School is also performed regularly.